mr-faraday/PSU/course-3-semester-6/Haskell/README.md

+# Haskel course

-There are lessons from this course: [https://stepik.org/course/75/promo](https://stepik.org/course/75/promo)
+There are lessons from this course: [https://stepik.org/course/75](https://stepik.org/course/75)